nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ##### Look at Problems From As Many Viewpoints as Possible

 In [The Art of Doing Science and Engineering: Learning to Learn](https://amzn.to/3pRfkzV), Hamming recommends the use of analogy, stating that it is probably "the most important tool in creativity".
-TODO:

-“Something seems like something else which we knew in the past.”
+He describes analogy as a process in which "something seems like something else which we knew in the past.”

 How do we develop our ability to _analogize_?

 According to Hamming:

 > Wide acquaintance with various fields of konlwedge is thus a help--_provided_ you have the knowledge filed away so it is available when needed, rather than to be found only when led directly to it.
 This flexible access to pieces of knowledge seems to come from looking at knowledge _while you are acquiring it_ from many different angles, turning over any new idea to see its many sides before filing it away.
 This implies efort on your part not to take the easy, immediately useful “memorizing the material” path, but to prepare your mind for the future.

-##### Figure Out the Implications of the Problem.
+##### Figure Out the Implications of the Problem

 Hamming

 “...when you learn something new, think of other applications of it, ones which have not arisen in your past but which might in your future.”

 ##### Implement the Solution